clojars/clojars-web/README.md

 The configuration is loaded from `resources/config.edn`.

-When running automated tests at the repl, or with `lein test`, a test environment is used to provide isolation.
+When running automated tests at the repl, or with `make test`, a test environment is used to provide isolation.
 It can be found in `test/clojars/test/test_helper.clj`.

 License